 7. Customers are required to pay the Seller a $30 administration fee plus interest, on any amount due and not paid within the time required by this Agreement at the rate of 10% per annum.

 9. The Seller charges, in addition to the above fees, recurring fees payable in respect of maintenance and/or hosting services.
-All such fees shall be payable in advance at the frequency specified on the accompanying Service Agreement.
+All such fees shall be payable in arrears at the frequency specified on the accompanying Service Agreement.

 10. From time to time the Seller may consider it commercially desirable to increase its fees.
 In such circumstances the Seller shall provide the Customer with 30 days notice of any such increase.
 The Customer may terminate the services to which those fees are directly attributable, in the event the Customer does not approve any such increase.